verlok/iframes/README.md

 Application issues

-- - messages can't exit the iframe, harder for components to talk to each other
+- - events don't bubble out ot the iframe, harder for components to talk to each other
-- - events don't bubble out
 - - state management is difficult or impossible
 - - session and cookie management/sharing is different across browsers -> very difficult to manage country exceptions / translations / user saved settings inside the iframe
 - - general increased complexity
-- - can js talk to other frames? **TBV**

 ## Design/interface

-- - css of parent website is not inherited from the iframe -> very hard to make the content look exactly like other content in the website
+- - css of parent website is not inherited from the iframe -> very hard to seamlessly integrate content of iframe
 - - responsive design is extremely difficult because each frame is a new viewport and media queries won't match
 - - hindered design flexibility if submit button is inside the iframe
 - - iframe must have a width and a height, content that overflows will scroll, content that is smaller will leave space
-- - create a new scroll area

 ## Performance